rrr0507/Udacity_Deep_Reinforcement_Learning/P3_Collaboration_and_Competition/ReadMe.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 For this task, I modified the DDPG code to a multiagent setting.

+The codes are contained in Tennis.ipynb, where the multi-DDPG agent class is in ddpg_multiagent.py and the neural network classes are in model.py.
+The score.png plot gives the episodic score result.
+The saved models are stored in .pth files for both agents.
+The project report is in the pdf file.